4383/inkspect/README.md

 ## Features

 *   **Multiple LLM Backends:** Supports Gemini (default) and Claude.
-*   **Flexible Input:** Provide input via a command-line flag or your favorite text editor.
+*   **Flexible Input:** Provide input via command-line flag, from existing files, or your favorite text editor.
+*   **File Processing:** Read from existing files and optionally update them in-place with optimized output.
 *   **Powerful Prompt Styles:** Use pre-defined prompt styles to get the exact output you need, from refining text to generating code.
 *   **Intelligent Prompting:** A global system prompt ensures LLM outputs are direct and clean, with an option to disable it for full control.
 *   **Customizable:** Configure API keys, default providers, and custom prompt styles in a simple TOML file.